gerritonagoodday/VehicleBrandDatasetScraping/README.md

 Firstly, crime prevention and detection.
 Following on, so much more else too, like finer traffic control management.
 Want to make a case to your local council for building that bypass around your village, already?

-With a compehensive set of images of each of the popular vehicle brands, it should be possible to "teach" a machine-learning application to recognise car brands in real time from live video and camera observations.
+With a comprehensive set of images of each of the popular vehicle brands, it should be possible to "teach" a machine-learning application to recognise car brands in real time from live video and camera observations.
 This gives an added attribute to a vehicle-of-interest's registration / license plate, or at least provides some backup information where the licenses plate could not be read.